Bernard-A/IoTRoam-Tutorial/Certificates-Tutorial.md

 +       The Institutions use the Intermediate certificates to generate certificates for their servers.
 ```

-The next steps require a profile config file ```config.json``` as in the [Directory Structure].
+The next steps require a profile config file added to the respective folder under ```config/```, the file```config.json``` as in the [Directory Structure].
 The profile describes general details about the certificate.
 For example it’s duration, and usages.
 We will use a single config file for all certificate generation.
 Thus, we set up a new “profile” for each of the entities concerned.
 In addition to the "Intermediate_Ca", we also add "Client" and "Server" profiles.

 One can observe in the config file how the “client” profile specifies “client auth” in its usages, while the “server” profile specifies “server auth”, while
 the "intermediate-ca" profile does both.